Applications open now!

 We’re looking for professional storytellers who actively explore and communicate new positive ways of thinking, small or large, around people, community and/or the environment, who can meaningfully engage with our community.
 You might do this through fiction or non-fiction - poetry, novels, film, plays, librettos or digital media content, using humour, satire or other styles - any creative use of words.

-You could be a garden writer, playwright, essayist, composer, children’s author, screen writer, journalist, blogger or a poet for example.
-As this year is a pilot, we’re open to all forms - you just need to let us know how your work contributes to or comments on positive social change.
+You could be a garden writer, playwright, essayist, composer, children’s author, science writer, screen writer, journalist, blogger or a poet for example.
+We’re open to all forms - you just need to let us know how your work contributes to positive and/or progressive ways of thinking about people, community, or the environment.

 DO I HAVE TO WORK ON SOMETHING RELATED TO THE RESIDENCY?